DionneMaguire/dionnes_wines/README.md

 ## Acknowledgements
 - I would not have completed this project without the support and understanding of my family and friends.
 - Wonderful help and support from my cohort and facilitator Kasia.
-- Help and support from my mentor Celestine Okoro.
+- Help,support and inspiration from my mentor Celestine Okoro.
+- I used tutor support more than ever for this project and each time they were so helpful and took time to explain so I not only got my issue resolved, I also learnt lots!